spohlenz/tinymce-rails/README.md

 This gem is compatible with Rails 4.2 and higher.

 This is the branch for TinyMCE 5.
-For TinyMCE 4, please see the [tinymce-4 branch](https://github.com/spohlenz/tinymce-rails/tree/tinymce-4), and for TinyMCE 3.5.x, please see the [tinymce-3 branch](https://github.com/spohlenz/tinymce-rails/tree/tinymce-3).
+Please see the [`main`](https://github.com/spohlenz/tinymce-rails) branch for TinyMCE 6, and alternate branches for For [TinyMCE 4](https://github.com/spohlenz/tinymce-rails/tree/tinymce-4) & [TinyMCE 3](https://github.com/spohlenz/tinymce-rails/tree/tinymce-3).

 [![Build Status](https://travis-ci.org/spohlenz/tinymce-rails.svg?branch=master)](https://travis-ci.org/spohlenz/tinymce-rails)